 Epistaxis is nose bleeding.
 Bleeding can range from a trickle to a strong flow, and the consequences can range from a minor annoyance to life-threatening hemorrhage.
-Swallowed blood is a gastric irritant, so patients also may describe vomiting blood.

 Most nasal bleeding is anterior, originating from a plexus of vessels in the anteroinferior septum (Kiesselbach’s area).

 Less common but more serious are posterior nosebleeds, which originate in the posterior septum overlying the vomer bone, or laterally on the inferior or middle turbinate.
 Posterior nosebleeds tend to occur in patients who have preexisting atherosclerotic vessels or bleeding disorders and have undergone nasal or sinus surgery.